andreaskth/securing-chrome-extensions/README.md

 ## How to load extensions into your browser locally

-To load an extension into your browser locally for testing, go to the **Extensions** view in Chrome (available at: chrome://extensions/).
+To load an extension into your browser locally for testing, go to the **Extensions** view in Chrome (available at: [chrome://extensions/](chrome://extensions/)).
 In the upper right corner, toggle "Developer Mode" to enable developer features.
-You should get three new options, as in the image below:
+You should see three new buttons, as in the image below (upper left corner):

 ![dev-mode](./images/dev-mode.png "Extensions view, developer mode")